 In the original Terrafirmacraft, the world was generated based on three variables: Rainfall, EVT, and Temperature.
 Terrafirmacraft+ introduces a fourth variable, Regions, which, along with the original three variables now decides what trees, crops, and animals generate in an area.
-The regions, based on the continents of Earth, are: The Americas, Asia, Europe, and Africa.
+The regions, which are molded after the continents of Earth, are the Americas, Asia, Europe, and Africa.
 Mountain ranges will generate on the borders of two regions, serving as a marker between them.

 Different regions also cause several changes to happen.
 In Asia, for instance, crafting a Straw Hat will make it look conical.
 In other regions, crafted Straw Hats will appear flat.
 This, combined with the knowledge of what trees, crops, and animals generate, can be used to guess what region a player is in.
 The only way to precisely tell what region a player is in is to use the Compass, which will tell the player the region they are in in the top left hand corner of the screen.

-Unlike the original Terrafirmacraft, more than three types of trees can generate in an area.
-Any tree that can generate in a region can generate, as long as the Rainfall, EVT, and temperature are suitable.
+Unlike the original Terrafirmacraft, where only three types of trees can generate in an area, in Terrafirmacraft, any type of tree can generate as long as the climate and region is suitable.